kamranbasheer/haven/README.md

-# Haven — a fully on-device, private AI assistant
+# Haven: a fully on-device, private AI assistant

 A general-purpose AI chat & writing assistant that runs **entirely in your browser**.
 There is no backend, no API key, and no network call to any AI provider.
 The language